satheeshpandianj/VolvoCars/README.md

 The following softwares need to be installed to run the performance testing and visualize the performance metrics during the test.
 1. K6 - Performance testing tool
-2. Influx DB
+2. Influx DB - To store the performance metrics
-3. Grafana
+3. Grafana - To visualize the performance metrics

 # Instruction to install the pre-requisite softwares/components (for macOS)